gospodima/Extended-SimGNN/README.md

 #### Other options
 ```
+  --save            STR     Store the model                                         Default is None.
+  --load            STR     Load a pretrained model                                 Default is None.
   --synth           BOOL    Generate and add synth data to the samples.
 Default is False.
   --measure-time    BOOL    Measure average calculation time for one graph pair.
 Default is False.
 ```